 No More Lawsuits On Old Debt In California

-California law on debt collection finally has teeth.
+California law has turned the tables on debt buyers suing on old debt.
 Under new California law, a creditor must allege that the statute of limitations has not run when it files a lawsuit.
 No more suing on long-dead debt and winning unless the consumer files an answer and pleads the statute of limitations.
-No more collectors relying on consumers […]
+No […]

 Whopping exemption for CA 529 college accounts

-A substantial new California exemption snuck into law in 2021.
+A substantial new California exemption snuck into law in 2021, the college savings account exemption.
 It protects 529 college savings accounts from the creditors of parents.
 The exemption applies in all California collections and to California bankruptcies when the CCP 704 exemptions are selected.
-The eyeopener is that a parent (or other donor) can contribute the amount of the federal […]
+The eyeopener is that a parent (or other donor) can contribute […]

 Do You Need To Reaffirm Your Home Loan After Bankruptcy?